agentrickard/domain/README.txt

 The optional Domain Source module (included in the download) allows you to assign the link to specific domains.

-Enabling this feature requires the hook_url_alter() patch discussed in 2.1.2.
+Enabling this feature requires the custom_url_rewrite_outbound() patch discussed in 2.1.2.

 ----
 4.3.4   Default Source Domain

 This setting allows you to control the domain to use when rewriting links that are sent to 'all affiliates.'
-Simple select the domain that you wish to use as the primary domain for URL rewrites.
+Simply select the domain that you wish to use as the primary domain for URL rewrites.

 By default this value is your primary domain.